-Shifa Shaikh is a lawyer in the Carbone Lawyers Class Actions team.
+Shifa Shaikh is an Associate in the Carbone Lawyers Class Actions team.
 She works across all our four class actions, including:

 - Agnello v Heritage Care Pty Ltd (Epping Gardens Class Action)